Homely/Homely.AspNetCore.Mvc.Template/README.md

-# Homely - ASP.NET Core MVC Template.
+# Homely - ASP.NET Core WebApi Template.
-This library contains a templated ASP.NET Core MVC project.
+This library contains a templated ASP.NET Core WebApi project.
 The template package is available on NuGet, which will allow new API's/microservices to be easily created using the code in this repository.

 This library heavily leverages our other [helpers library](https://github.com/Homely/Homely.AspNetCore.Mvc.Helpers).